iuyhcdfs/iuyhcdfs.github.io/_posts/2018-05-23-notes-nintendo-labo.md

 ---

 Nintendo Labo is a low-tech housing for the high-tech joycons.
 I've played it.
 I made others play it.
-Here's my raw notes.
-Cheers.
+Here's some raw notes.

 I didn't get an opportunity to observe how different people <i>built the toycons.</i> But I did see them play with the final controllers.